cs-au-dk/TAJS/README.md

 ## Environment configuration

-Some advanced features of TAJS require additional environment configuration which can be defined in a .tajsconfig [properties](https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html) file.
+Some advanced features of TAJS require additional environment configuration which can be defined in a tajs.properties [properties](https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html) file.
-These features will automatically look for a .tajsconfig file in the working directory and its ancestor directories.
+These features will automatically look for a tajs.properties file in the working directory and its ancestor directories.

 ### Installing external dependencies